 Open a bank account in Estonia

-e-Residency does not guarantee a bank account.
-The decision to extend or deny banking services to an e-resident is made at the sole and absolute discretion of our partner banks, which have the right to ask for additional information.
+e-Residency does not guarantee a business bank account and they are not offered as a packaged service.
+The decision to extend or deny banking services to an e-resident is made at the sole and absolute discretion of our partner banks, which have the right to ask for additional information and documents.